wilddogdesign/bedrock-docker/README.md

 For this set-up to function, you will need these things installed:
 - Docker
 - docker-sync
-- unison (`brew install unison`)
+- unison, only if using with docker-sync (`brew install unison`)
-- Node.js with jspm, bower and yarn installed globally
+- Node.js with jspm and yarn installed globally

 Setting up
 ----------
 First of all, change the project settings in `Makefile` top variables from 'bedrock' to your chosen project name (this HAS to be unique for docker-sync to function properly).
 By default, the repo comes with production and development stages.
 To start developing, you don't need to amend anything, but you can look into ./.docker/stages/env files and change accoring to your needs.

 Running
 -------